 3) Sheryl Sandberg

-Sandberg has been the Chief Operating Officer of Facebook since 2008.
+Sandberg has served as the Chief Operating Officer of Facebook from 2008 to 2022.
 She founded a nonprofit, Lean In, named after her best-selling book.
 She has been an influential advocate for women in the business world.
 She has made the successful transition from government work at the Treasury Department to the tech industry at Google and Facebook.

 4) Bob Iger

 Iger is the Executive Chairman and former CEO of the Disney Corporation.
 He has led the acquisitions of major companies like Marvel, Pixar, and, most recently, Lucas Films.
 His leadership has also led to the expansion of Disney’s theme parks into Shanghai and Hong Kong.

 5) Reed Hastings